Advice for women travelling abroad

 Drug-assisted rape or ‘date rape’

-- never leave drinks unattended and its best not to accept drinks from strangers
+- don’t leave drinks unattended and don’t accept drinks from strangers

 - if you begin to feel strange, sick or drunk after only a couple of drinks tell a trusted friend.
 They should take you to a safe place, such as your hotel room

-- if you are alone, phone the local police, a hospital or the nearest British embassy or consulate.
-And always try to drink responsibly - alcohol is the most frequently used drug in drug-assisted rape.
+- if you’re alone, phone the local police, a hospital or the nearest British embassy or consulate.

-We’ve published additional advice on what to do if you think you have been raped, sexually assaulted or drugged abroad and for when you are returning home.
+Read our advice on what to do if you have been raped, sexually assaulted or drugged abroad and for when you are returning home.